One Minute Out: Plot summary

-Freelance mercenary Court Gentry is tasked with assassinating former Serbian general Ratko Babic at his compound in Bosnia and Herzegovina.
+Court Gentry is tasked with assassinating former Serbian general Ratko Babic at his compound in Bosnia and Herzegovina.
 While infiltrating his house, Gentry discovers that it is also a way station for young girls waiting to be transported east and sold into sex slavery.
 After killing Babic, Gentry manages to escape with one of the girls named Liliana while taking heavy fire from the general's men, leaving the other girls behind.

 Liliana informs Gentry about Captain Niko Vukovic, a police chief stationed in the nearby city of Mostar who is Babic's associate.
 After sending the girl home safely, Gentry goes to Mostar and surveils the police officer, later apprehending Hungarian mobsters sent to kill him.
 While there, he encounters Talyssa Corbu, a Romanian financial analyst working for Europol.
 She had embarked on a personal mission to find her sister Roxana, who is missing and presumed dead or sold into sex slavery.
 They agree to work together to save the trafficked girls as well as Roxana.

 Gentry snatches Vukovic and tortures him for information.
 The police officer reveals that the next way station or "pipeline" for the trafficked girls is in Dubrovnik, Croatia, and that he works for a global enterprise called the Consortium, which deals in money laundering and sex trafficking.
 Gentry and Corbu then proceed to Croatia, where he uses her as bait to attract Consortium men by asking around about the organization.
 Eventually, Albanian mobsters working for the Consortium kidnap Corbu.
 Gentry then chases them through the streets of Dubrovnik, eventually saving the analyst and killing her captors.
 While captive, Corbu overhears of a Consortium hideout near the Croatian coast.
 They venture there, where Gentry finds a yacht where the young girls are being transported and decides to follow it.

 The Director of the Consortium, Hollywood-based businessman Kenneth Cage, sends security contractor Jaco Verdoorn and his men to Croatia in an effort to dispatch Gentry and Corbu.
 The former South African special forces member is also tasked with shepherding the yacht full of trafficked young girls to an auction in Venice, Italy.
 Meanwhile, Gentry infiltrates the yacht and finds Roxana, who now goes by the name of Maja and is selected as one of the VIPs to be personally delivered to Cage.
 However, she refuses to be rescued, vowing to help her sister identify the Consortium's top players.
 Gentry reluctantly leaves her, narrowly escaping the yacht while under pursuit from Verdoorn and his men.